ddcovery/ddinject-js/README.md

   add("keyGenerator", KeyGenerator).
   consume(({ Person }) => {
     // Person is a Class with internal dependencies solved (i.e.: keyGenerator)
-    // You can create as many instances of Person you need. const peter = new Person("Peter");
+    // You can create as many instances of Person as you need. const peter = new Person("Peter");
     console.log("❯", { name: peter.name, id: peter.id });
     peter.sayYourName();